Teachers & Students

 Students will explore the everyday activities of the Stowe and Twain households, two authors who changed the world with their words, through hands-on learning with artifacts and primary sources, as well as try their hand at some expository or narrative writing.
 The program includes guided interactive tours of both the Stowe House and the Twain House.

-During this 45- to 60-minute program, small groups of students are given binders containing primary and secondary source materials related to an individual who knew Samuel Clemens very well - a family member, a friend and/or a servant of the Clemens family.
-Drawing from conclusions that the students reach during a discussion of these sources, they then co-write a biography of their subject that explains how that person’s relationship with Samuel Clemens enhances their understanding of both individuals.
+During this 45- to 60-minute program, small groups of students conduct research from primary and secondary sources to write a biography of an individual who knew Samuel Clemens well, such as family members, friends, or servants.
+The whole class then compares their biographies, exploring the range of society in Gilded Age America.
 This program immerses students in rich primary and secondary sources to explore multiple points of view, across different racial, ethnic, class, and geographic divides.

 This program meets these Common Core Standards: RH.6-8.1, 2; SL.6-8.1a-d,4; RH.9-10.1; W.6-8.1,2,7-9; RI.6-8.1-6; L.6-8.1-4,6; L.9-10.1-4,6